Stanley Kirkby: Stage career

 From about 1910, Kirkby became a pioneer of summer entertainment at The Oval in Margate where he performed with his concert parties.
-In 1910 his party comprised: Emily Hayes (soprano), Jessie Jolly (humorist), Bernard Turner (tenor), Mr. L. Lennol (humorist) and James "Jimmy" Godden (humorist); over the succeeding years, the members of this group were to vary.
+In 1910 his party comprised: Emily Hayes, Jessie Jolly, Bernard Turner, Mr. L. Lennol and Jimmy Godden; over the succeeding years, the members of this group were to vary.
 The artists would typically perform at Margate during the summer season, returning to the music halls and variety theatres of London and the provinces during the winter months.

 Kirkby's shows set a standard that was upheld for many years by himself and his successors.
 In one of his shows (in 1915) was Harry Hudson and their association with its mix of songs and humour resulted in a partnership that gained great popularity as a music-hall act in the 1920s.
 In 1916 The Stage magazine gave the following review of an early concert resulting from their collaboration:Popular newcomers to the bill this week are Stanley Kirkby and Harry Hudson who are making their first appearance in the West End in a double turn.
 They score one of the hits of the programme with syncopated harmony ...
 Both gentlemen possess fine voices and we thus get ragtime sung artistically and not shouted ...
 Altogether the duo are to be congratulated upon the excellence of their performance.

 The names of Kirkby and Hudson provided a top-line attraction for many years and they made great capital out of songs specially written for them by Weston and Lee.
 During the latter part of the First World War and for several years afterwards they toured music halls as a double act, though the discographer Brian Rust did not consider any of these songs to be music-hall in style.
 Several of the songs were recorded for Edison Bell between 1916 and 1925.

 In 1925 Kirkby shared the theatrical production of a sixteen-scene burlesque revue called Apple Sauce, with the O'Gorman Brothers.
 This was based on a book by Will Wise, Fred Pattison and the O'Gorman Brothers, with songs by Lawrence Wright, and Weston and Lee.
 The show opened at the Royal Hippodrome in Eastbourne, and following its opening night on 30 March 1925, The Stage magazine remarked:

 Rarely has such long-sustained applause greeted the fall of the curtain on any revue at this house as was the case ... when "Apple Sauce" thanks to the smart production work of the Brothers O'Gorman went without the slightest hitch, and scored an emphatic success.

 During the summer of 1928, after several years absence, Kirkby returned to direct concert parties at Margate for at least one season.